luigizuccarelli/golang-cron/README.md

 # golang-microservice-cron job
-A simple microservice that calls a url that updates myportfolio prices via a cron
+A simple microservice that calls a url that updates an endpoint via a cron